The Sound of Music

 Is it any good?

-THE SOUND OF MUSIC is filled with glorious songs ("Do-Re-Mi," "My Favorite Things," "Edelweiss, "So Long, Farewell") and has plenty for hopeless romantics to enjoy -- especially the sweet song, "Something Good," that the captain sings to Maria.
+THE SOUND OF MUSIC is filled with glorious songs ("Do-Re-Mi," "My Favorite Things," "Edelweiss, "So Long, Farewell") and has plenty for hopeless romantics to enjoy.
+Especially sweet is the song "Something Good," which the captain and Maria sing to each other.
 It also effectively works in the tension and foreboding of the time period.
 Everyone in Austria has to make a choice when the Nazis arrive.
 The beau of Liesl, the captain's oldest daughter, becomes so committed to the Nazis that he's willing to betray the young woman he cared for.
 Even the nuns in the abbey must make a choice.
 It's worth discussing with older kids why this was such a tense time and why the Von Trapps made the painful decision to flee the country they loved.

 Families can talk about...